 I once asked the students in my Cultures of China class this: Would they have willingly participated in the extremely profitable opium trade that was undermining Chinese society in the 1800s, had they been entrepreneurs in that era.
 I was surprised to find that a majority said they would.

-They held to their profit-motivated position in spite of my having spent some time describing the family destitution, the starvation of Chinese children, and other disasters that accompanied the importation of tons of opium into China by foreign merchants.
+They held to their profit-motivated position in spite of my having spent some time describing the destitution of Chinese families, the starvation of children, and other disasters that accompanied the importation of tons of opium into China by foreign merchants.
 Their basic argument was that everyone is responsible for their own fate.
 If people want to become drug addicts and we can make some money off them, so be it.

 Chinese Opium Smokers

 I asked one particularly adamant young man if he thought it would be morally OK to peddle heroin out of a food truck on our campus (assuming to do so was legal), even knowing that this would ultimately wreck the lives of dozens or even hundreds of his classmates.
 He thought for three or four seconds, and then replied, “I’d have to say ‘Yes.’”

 Color me taken aback.
 I felt I had kicked over a campus rock only to reveal a slithering, squirming tangle of anti-social amorality.

 True, I have encountered used car salesmen who clung to the idea that if they could get rich off of my misguided trust in their sales pitch, well, screw me and more power to them.
 But I was not reassured to see this attitude widely shared by my students.
 Admittedly, a large number of them were business majors, and I’m pretty sure that this partially explains their position.
 But still…